mvdh7/PyCO2SYS/docs/co2sys.md

         * `'explicit'`: using explicit equations reported in the literature, which only account for carbonate, borate and water alkalinity.
         * `'none'`: not at all.

-    For `buffers_mode`, `'auto'` is the recommended and most accurate calculation, but it is a little slower to compute than `'explicit'`.
+    For `buffers_mode`, `'auto'` is the recommended and most accurate calculation, and it is a little faster to compute than `'explicit'`.
 If `'none'` is selected, then the corresponding outputs have the value `nan`.

 ## Outputs